↓

 # Added the ability to display quotes through cowsay.

-# cowsay is written by Tomy Monroe (tomy@nog.net)
+# cowsay is writen by Tomy Monroe (tomy@nog.net)

 <CR>